tanmancan/label-it/readme.md

 ```

 ### `user-rule`
-Rules type that compares the username of the account that opened the pull request.
+Rule type that compares the username of the account that opened the pull request.

 ```yaml
 user-rule: